trallard/my_info/README.md

-# my_info
+# My info
-Bios and stuff I usually need for events and things
+Bios and stuff I usually need for events and things, feel free to grab the one you like the most for your event.